syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if inumber is not in the complex format
+&#35;NUM! - occurs if inumber is not in the complex format

-#VALUE! - occurs if number is non-numeric.
+&#35;VALUE! - occurs if number is non-numeric.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/55.png](Calculate-functions_images/Calculate-functions_img127.png)

+_IMPOWER_

 ### GESTEP